Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Enterprise GraphRAG: patterns after a year of adoption

-When Microsoft published the GraphRAG paper in mid-2024, the promise was clear: where classical vector RAG failed, questions demanding synthesis across documents or transitive relationships between entities, a graph built ahead of time with the LLM itself would give better answers.
+When Microsoft published the GraphRAG paper in mid-2024, the promise was clear: where classical vector RAG failed — questions demanding synthesis across documents or transitive relationships between entities — a graph built ahead of time with the LLM itself would give better answers.
 A year and a half later, in April 2026, enough real deployment has accumulated to separate myth from pattern.
 The short answer: GraphRAG works where information has dense relational structure and fails expensively where there are only loose documents.
-The long answer is worth the rest of the article.

 What GraphRAG Actually Is in Practice

 GraphRAG addresses this by building, at ingestion time, a graph of entities and relations extracted from documents by an LLM, plus a community scheme computed over the graph.
-At query time, the system decides whether the question is local, where it uses vector retrieval plus subgraph context, or global, where it aggregates community summaries for synthesis.
-The result is noticeably better on broad-scope questions, and that is the defensible part of the promise.
+At query time, the system decides whether the question is local (uses vector retrieval plus subgraph context) or global (aggregates community summaries for synthesis).
+The result is noticeably better on broad-scope questions.

 What Works, What Doesn’t, With a Year of Data

 Abandoned or downsized deployments share a different profile.
-Corpora of loose documents without clear hierarchy, unstructured meeting notes, personal notes, mixed corporate email, tickets without taxonomy.
+Corpora of loose documents without clear hierarchy: unstructured meeting notes, personal notes, mixed corporate email, tickets without taxonomy.
 Here the LLM-extracted graph becomes noise dressed as signal: duplicate entities with spelling variants, relationships invented by hallucination, communities without semantic cohesion.
-Ingestion cost explodes, maintenance becomes a nightmare, and answer quality doesn’t beat a well-tuned vector RAG.

 The emerging rule is simple: if you cannot explain to a human what the five most important entity types in your corpus are, your corpus probably isn’t ready for GraphRAG.
 This is not a technique defect, it is an entry requirement that many pilots skipped.